prototypsthlm/taco/README.md

 We use zod validation library to validate forms.
 See settings and auth routes for ref.
 There is probably a good opportunity for an abstraction there given we use everywhere the same pattern.

+## Contribution

+Your are very welcome to do any kind of contribution that being issue reporting, code contribution or feature requests!
+Please take a look into the issue section of this repo to make sure your request isn't already existing.
+If not feel free to create an issue and tag it with suiting labels.